letmein-vr/STALKER2-UEVR/README.md

 ## ⚠️ KNOWN ISSUES ⚠️

 * **VR Hands:** Player knockdowns can cause hands to disappear; reset scripts to fix.
-* **Scopes:** When you first load into a level and change to a scope, it may take a few seconds to render in and when it does, it may be low-res.
-Change weapons and back, it will be fixed.
 * **Laser Sights:** These are not accurate/aligned properly.
-* **Pre-rendered Cutscenes:** These stay on a 2D screen that follows your head movement.
 * **Aim Assist:** Manually **DISABLE** this in game settings every time you load a save.